dannas/dannas.github.com/about.markdown

 ​        John Myles White

 > Writing is nature's way of telling us how lousy our thinking is.
+>If you think without writing, you only think you're thinking.
 > Math is nature's way of letting you know how sloppy your writing is

 ​        Leslie Lamport